kalidassmk/finleap-service/notification-service/README.md

      3) Job_Queue - SchedulerActor will create the job queue based on the job which has mapped
              # JobQueue Actor will lookup every 10 seconds in the "JOB_QUEUE" TABLE
-                if any NEW job queue has created, if created will trigger the job actor to execute the appropriate job ex..
+                if any NEW job queue has created, it will trigger the job actor to execute the appropriate job ex..
 SubscribedNotificationJob , WelcomeNotificationJob.
              # Job Actor will assign the job worker to execute the task.